-We have designed heavy-load bridges throughout the Pacific Northwest and Alaska.
-Our Arctic bridges are largely used to support extremely heavy module loads, and many are designed and constructed in less than one year.
-These bridges are designed to support loads upward of 2,500 tons and as well as withstand ice impact, and high flood conditions.
+PND has designed heavy-load bridges throughout the Pacific Northwest and Alaska.
+Its arctic bridges are largely used to support extremely heavy module loads, and many are designed and constructed in less than one year.
+These bridges are designed to support loads upward of 2,500 tons and withstand ice impact and high flood conditions.

 Bridge design is a core competency at PND, with a number of award-winning structures designed by our staff, including awards from the American Institute of Steel Construction, the Steel Bridge Alliance, James F. Lincoln Arc Welding Foundation, Deep Foundations Institute, and others.
-We have designed heavy-load bridges using a variety of materials, including timber, concrete, steel, fiber-reinforced plastic, and steel strand, all used in combination or individually as dictated by the best design practices for each site.
-Our bridge expertise encompasses site and type selection; hydrology and hydraulics; geotechnical; seismic; structural design; cost estimation, construction inspection; and existing bridge evaluations.
-Our experience includes soils investigations for foundation designs and the design of piles for bridge foundations and piers.
+PND has designed heavy-load bridges using a variety of materials, including timber, concrete, steel, fiber-reinforced plastic, and steel strand, all used in combination or individually as dictated by the best design practices for each site.
+PND's bridge expertise encompasses site and type selection, hydrology and hydraulics, geotechnical, seismic, structural design, cost estimation, construction inspection, and existing bridge evaluations.
+PND's experience includes soils investigations for foundation designs and the design of piles for bridge foundations and piers.